-Could you give some examples of how fashion interacts with law?
+Could you give some examples of how fashion interacts with the law?

 2) Fashion Trademark Licensing Agreements: it is very common to see the practice of licensing of products under popular designer names or trademarks.
 Think lifestyle brands like Ralph Lauren, Michael Kors and more.
 Fashion law attorneys must know how to identify, prevent and protect their clients with licensing agreements that take into consideration licensor and licensee issues like distribution channels, licensor’s control over design, royalties, copyright protection and arbitration.

 3) Fashion & Employment/Labor law: If you run your legal business and hire employees, you must be concerned about compliance with employment/labor law.
 The fashion industry is no exception to the rule.
 Within California, for example, there are over 300,000 employees in the apparel and textile industries.
 Most of them are located in Los Angeles and it is the business of fashion lawyers to know how to help their fashion clients comply with employment and labor laws.
-An example of how employment/ labor law violations would come into play remains the case of the notorious American Apparel company [AA], which is the largest T-shirt manufacturer in the U.S.A.
-AA has been sued too many times to count for all sort of labor and employment law violations.
-In one instance of a sexual harassment suit filed against the Los Angeles based AA, which was ultimately dismissed by a federal judge in 2005, a former employee who worked for AA for two and a half months alleged she was exposed to a hostile work environment; partly because of a collage of vintage penthouse magazine covers used to decorate the store.
+An example of how employment/ labor law violations would come into play is the case of the notorious American Apparel company [AA].
+AA, when it was a brick and mortar store with retail outlets across the United States, was subject to numerous lawsuits for diverse labor and employment law violations.
+In one instance of a sexual harassment suit filed against the Los Angeles-based AA, which was ultimately dismissed by a federal judge in 2005, a former employee who worked for AA for two and a half months, alleged she was exposed to a hostile work environment; partly because of a collage of vintage penthouse magazine covers used to decorate the store.

 4) Fashion & Criminal Law: Imitation they say is the highest form of flattery.
-This indeed has always been the case in the fashion world until recently.
-These days, it is becoming very expensive to copy other people’s work.
+While that used to be the case in the fashion world, it has now become very expensive (especially in a post pandemic world) to copy other people’s work.
 For the most part, knock-off kings seemed to suffer only monetary losses.
-Lately, counterfeiting laws under the trademark statutes which have criminal provisions are now being enforced both on a state and federal level.
-For example, in late 2007, the Los Angeles Police Department [LAPD] and the Los Angeles County Sheriff’s Department conducted the largest raid ever in downtown LA’s shopping district.
+(Now), counterfeiting laws under the trademark statutes which have criminal provisions are now (e)nforced both on a state and federal level.
+For example, in 2007, the Los Angeles Police Department [LAPD] and the Los Angeles County Sheriff’s Department conducted the largest raid ever in downtown LA’s shopping district.
 Linking counterfeit goods to gang activity, they confiscated over $8 million counterfeit goods and arrested 26 people.

 5) Fashion & International Law: A talk on Fashion law 101 would be incomplete without discussing the intersection of fashion and international laws.
-With today’s globalization, most Americans if not all are wearing apparel made in China and India.
+With today’s globalization, most Americans if not all (routinely wear )apparel made in China and India.

 For fashion attorneys with clients doing business overseas, this means an understanding of international trademark protection, contract, trade and custom laws.

-The above is the very basic overview of fashion law to again demonstrate that there is a whole new world out there; and you can expand your practice by following your passion for fashion in and out of the courtroom.
-Of course the question becomes whether you’d have to uproot from your amazing set up in Sacramento to New York or Los Angeles so you can at least attend the fashion weeks and rub shoulders with the celebrities?
-For that, sorry, you are on your own.
+The above is the very basic overview of fashion law to again demonstrate that there is a whole new world out there, and you can expand your practice by following your passion for fashion in and out of the courtroom.